scikit-build/scikit-build-core/README.md

 # target.
 cmake.targets = []

+# DEPRECATED in 0.8; use version instead.
+ninja.minimum-version = ""

-# The minimum version of Ninja to use.
-If Ninja is not present on the system or
+# The versions of Ninja to allow.
+If Ninja is not present on the system or does
-# is older than this, it will be downloaded via PyPI if possible.
+# not pass this specifier, it will be downloaded via PyPI if possible.
 An empty
 # string will disable this check.
-ninja.minimum-version = "1.5"
+ninja.version = ">=1.5"

 # If CMake is not present on the system or is older required, it will be
 # downloaded via PyPI if possible.
 An empty string will disable this check.